fciaf420/solana-token-listener/README.md

 ### How It Works
 1. When you buy a token (message starting with "Buy $"), the bot:
    - Extracts the contract address
-   - Records initial market cap
+   - Records initial market cap from the message
    - Starts tracking the token

 2. The tracker:
-   - Checks market cap every minute (respecting API cache)
+   - Uses Jupiter API to check market cap every minute
    - Calculates current multiple from initial market cap
    - Sends notification when new whole number multiples are hit